We're making it easier to include healthy active transport options, like bike-riding, scooting and walking, on your journey.

 - Social: It provides an opportunity to socialise with people in your local community.

-- Transport: Cycling provides commuters with economical and efficient access to public transport services.
-On average, 10 times more households are within cycling distance of public transport than they are within walking distance.
+- Transport: Bike-riding provides customers with economical and efficient access to public transport services.
+On average, 10 times more households are within riding distance of public transport than they are within walking distance.

 Travelling with a bike or scooter

 There are a number of rules around travelling with bikes and scooters on our network, depending upon which type of public transport you are using.

 If your folding bike can be carried in a bag no bigger than 90cm x 70cm x 36cm, you can travel on any service.

 Kick scooters can be taken on-board any service.
 If you're travelling by bus, fold your kick scooter down (where possible) and store it in the luggage racks.
 Please take care to not block the aisle or doors.

 Making it easier to include active transport options in your journey, you can travel with your bike or personal e-scooter onboard trains at any time.